 Rebecca has previously worked in the firm’s Mass Torts Section, where she focused on Hormone Replacement Therapy (HRT) litigation.
 Hormone Replacement Therapy, including drugs such as Premarin, Prempro and Provera, was prescribed to treat the symptoms of menopause until 2002, when a comprehensive women’s health study was halted as a result of increasing incidents of breast cancer.
 The drugs also were promoted for off-label uses, including prevention of cardiovascular disease and Alzheimer’s disease.
 Additionally, after moving to Pensacola, Rebecca also worked on Roundup, Xarelto, and Low-T cases as part of her MDL practice.
 With an LL.M. in Insurance Law, Rebecca also has extensive experience in various types of insurance litigation including employee benefits, ERISA, and non-ERISA insurance matters.

 Rebecca also is a violinist and violist in her free time and recently performed with the New England Symphonic Ensemble in Carnegie Hall.
-She is married to Keith Gilliland, and they make their home in Pace, Florida.
+She is married to Keith Gilliland, and they make their home in Spanish Fort, Alabama.
 They have four children, so they stay pretty busy with various activities.
 Prior to becoming a lawyer, Rebecca was a Marine and trained in celestial navigation, flying on C-130s.